onyianozie/onyianozie/README.md

 I'm a Multimedia Specialist turned Web Developer and Product Designer from Toronto,Canada.

-👀 I’m interested in Software Development and UX Design and I'm currently learning Web Development as well collaborate on development and design projects.
+👀 I’m interested in Front-End Software Development and UX Design and I'm currently learning Web Development as well collaborate on development and design projects.

 I'm also currently learning Javascript, Python and React.